RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/nes/Super Mario Bros.
 3.zip
 ```

-Note that these directories are case sensitive on Unix, so creating a directory named `Nes` instead of `nes` won't work.
+Note that these directories are case sensitive on Linux/Unix, so creating a directory named `Nes` instead of `nes` won't work.

 That's it, start ES-DE and the NES game system should be populated.
 You can now scrape information and media for the games, and assuming you've setup RetroArch correctly with the Mesen core, you can launch games.
 If you instead prefer to use any of the three alternative emulators listed above (Nestopia UE, FCEUmm or QuickNES) then you can install one of those cores instead and change your emulator preference using the _Alternative emulators_ interface in the _Other settings_ menu or on a per-game basis via the metadata editor.
 Note that alternative emulators are only available for some game systems.